Previous Post: Day 5 – From E of Cross I. to Below Recollet Falls (CS522)

 We paddled across Pickerel Bay to the beginning of the portage that would take us into Fox Creek.
 The Unlostify map above has the portage indicated as a 140-meter carry.
 It is an easy one; it could use some trimming and signing.
 According to our GPS track, we spent less than twenty minutes dealing with this portage and were soon at the top end of the long narrow lake you see in the image above.

 One moment of concern – Max had slipped on a section of sloped rock in his not-very-grippy L.L.
 Bean boots and went for a tumble, bags and all.
 While they provided a bit of a cushion, for the next couple of days as we paddled to the west end of the park, his hip was a bit sore.

-After paddling south down the lake, we scramble to a hilltop on the southwest end in hopes of another “wow” view or two but could not get to that one vantage point that would deliver.
+After paddling south down the lake, we scrambled to a hilltop on the southwest end hoping for another “wow” view or two but could not get to that one vantage point that would deliver.
 Here is what I came up with!

 When we got to the put-in we found a collection of four abandoned boats, seat cushions and fishing gear belonging to Camp Wanikewin Lodge located on the Pickerel River just east of Highway 69.